 Although there are many well-established benefits of breastfeeding, it does not come without some risks.
-If mothers do not take precautions to ensure they are supplying clean and safe milk to the baby, the baby could be put in harm’s way.
+If mothers do not take precautions to ensure they are supplying clean and safe milk, the baby could be put in harm’s way.

 Mothers put their babies at risk if they take in certain substances while breastfeeding.

-- Smoking: Smoking while breastfeeding puts toxins in your breastmilk and exposes your baby to secondhand smoke.
+- Cigarette smoke: Smoking while breastfeeding puts toxins in your breastmilk and exposes your baby to secondhand smoke.
 Both of these are harmful to babies’ development.